Someone who develops psychosis will have their own unique set of symptoms and experiences, according to their particular circumstances.

 If you think there's an imminent danger of harm, call 999 and ask for an ambulance.

-The terms "psychosis" and "psychopath" shouldn't be confused.
+The terms "psychosis" and "psychopath" should not be confused.

 Someone with psychosis has a short-term (acute) condition that, if treated, can often lead to a full recovery.